List of articles № 21

 Instinctual responses in canines trigger immediate vocalization when unfamiliar sounds penetrate a barrier such as a closed door.
 The auditory stimulus activates the threat‑detection circuit in the brainstem, prompting a reflexive bark intended to alert the pack and deter potential intruders..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to introduce a dog to a cat – a step-by-step plan.
+Instruction: how to teach a dog to fetch slippers.

 Instruction: how to switch a dog to a new food without digestive problems.